sfwon17/Cardiorespiratory-function-as-a-non-invasive-biomarker-for-Detecting-Seizures-with-AI/README.md

 ## Overview
 The task is to create a seizure detection algorithm that can detect seizure and non-seizure segment using EEG and cardiorespiratory data such as ECG, EMG, THO and Air-flow.
 The goal was to improve the result produced in the initial stage.
 Additional steps such as feature engineeri,extraction and selection, pre-processing and metrics evaluation were taken.

+## ## Explanation
+Run pre-processing.py and features_generation.py in that order and will produce 3 files which are training, validation and testing set.

 ## Features
 Features that were considered:
 1. Kurtosis